Tales of Kenzera: Zau: Development and release

 Abubakar Salim, who is most known for being the voice actor for Bayek in Assassin's Creed Origins, is the game's creative lead.
 He founded Surgent Studios in 2019, and Tales of Kenzera: ZAU is the studio's debut project.
 Tales of Kenzera was inspired by Salim's own experience of grief over the loss of his father.
 The game was heavily inspired by Bantu cultures and Salim's own experience with tribal groups while filming Raised by Wolves in South Africa.
 The story was also inspired by tabletop role-playing games, with Critical Role Productions assisting the game's development.
 Nainita Desai served as the game's composer.
 Salim described the game's soundtracks as a mix of synth, electric sounds and African traditional music, and compared it to the music from Black Panther and Tenet.

 Surgent Studios (then known as Silver Rain Games) announced that it had partnered with publisher Electronic Arts for the development of a new game in March 2021.
 Tales of Kenzera: ZAU was officially announced by Salim at The Game Awards 2023 in December 2023.
 It was released for Nintendo Switch, PlayStation 5, Windows, and Xbox Series X/S under the EA Originals publishing label on 23 April 2024.

 Reception

 Tales of Kenzera: ZAU received "generally favorable" reviews from critics, according to review aggregator website Metacritic.

-Impact

-In July 2024, Surgent Studios laid off "just over a dozen" employees.